p6t/p6t.github.io/aboutme.md

 subtitle: Whomst?
 ---

 Hi!
 My name's Peter Tilton.
 I'm an undergraduate student at Rutgers University Honors College with a dual major in Cognitive Science and Computer Science.
 Big fan of complex systems and thoughtful people.
-I also run a bunch and make all the art on this page.
+I also run a bunch and make all the art on this site.
 Wanna see my resume?
 No?
 Too bad, here it is.

 ## Education